akramahR/AlterDomusApp/README.md

 * As of now application insights is configured and being used by the application.
 So any logging along with monitoring can be accessed on azure application insights.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Mappings
+We are using automapper to map our entities to DTOs and we have stored them in Core in mappings folder.

+## Http Communication
+In our system we are using IHttpClientFactory along with named clients, pre configured, for http communication program.cs.
+The name of those clients is stored as static in HttpClientNames.cs in core/shared.